hzqst/VmwareHardenedLoader/README.md

 the VmLoader driver patches SystemFirmwareTable at runtime, it removes all detectable signatures like "VMware" "Virtual" "VMWARE".

+## Build

+Visual Studio 2015 / 2017 and [Windows Driver Kit 10](https://docs.microsoft.com/zh-cn/windows-hardware/drivers/download-the-wdk) are required.

+Open VmLoader.sln with Visual Studio 2015 / 2017

+Build capstone_static_winkernel as x64/Release

+Build VmLoader as x64/Release

+Remember to sign bin/vmloader.sys if you want to load it in Driver-Signature-Enforcement enabled environment.

+### Hidden stuffs are only necessary when registry keys are detected.

+Build Hidden as x64/Release

+Build HiddenLib as x64/Release

+Build HiddenTests as x64/Release

+Remember to sign bin/hidden.sys if you want to load it in Driver-Signature-Enforcement enabled environment.

+#Installation

 ## Warning

 Do not install vmtools, it will ruin everything!